ros-misc-utilities/ffmpeg_image_transport/README.md

 Let's say you have stored images as ffmpeg packets in a rosbag under the topic ``/camera/image_raw/ffmpeg``.
 To view them use this line:
 ```
-ros2 run image_transport republish ffmpeg --ros-args -r in/ffmpeg:=/camera/image_raw/ffmpeg
+ros2 run image_transport republish ffmpeg --ros-args -p in_transport:=ffmpeg -r in/ffmpeg:=/camera/image_raw/ffmpeg
 ```
 This will republish the topic with full image transport support.

 ### Setting encoding parameters when launching camera driver

-The ``launch`` directory contains an example launch file ``cam.launch.py`` that demonstrates how to set encoding profile and preset for e.g. a usb camera.
+The ``launch`` directory contains an example launch file ``usb_cambera.launch.py`` that demonstrates how to set encoding profile and preset for a usb camera.

 ### How to use a custom version of libav (aka ffmpeg)